GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

     ```shell
     terraform init
-    terraform plan
     terraform apply
     ```

-1. Follow the steps [here](https://cloud.google.com/identity/docs/how-to/setup#assigning_an_admin_role_to_the_service_account)
+1. (Optional) Follow the steps [here](https://cloud.google.com/identity/docs/how-to/setup#assigning_an_admin_role_to_the_service_account)
-    to grant Google Workspace Group Admin role to the CICD service account so CICD can create and manage groups and memberships for you.
+    to grant **Google Workspace Group Admin** role to the CICD service account so CICD can create and manage groups and memberships for you.
+You must be a **Google Workspace Super Admin** to be able to do so.

 ## CICD Container